edjdigital/gh-action-bump-version-noff/README.md

 ### Workflow

 * Based on the commit messages, increment the version from the latest release.
-  * If the string "BREAKING CHANGE", "major" or the Attention pattern `refactor!: drop support for Node 6` is found anywhere in any of the commit messages or descriptions the major version will be incremented.
+  * If the string "BREAKING CHANGE" or "major" is found anywhere in any of the commit messages or descriptions the major version will be incremented.
   * If a commit message begins with the string "feat" or includes "minor" then the minor version will be increased.
 This works for most common commit metadata for feature additions: `"feat: new API"` and `"feature: new API"`.
   * If a commit message contains the word "pre-alpha" or "pre-beta" or "pre-rc" then the pre-release version will be increased (for example specifying pre-alpha: 1.6.0-alpha.1 -> 1.6.0-alpha.2 or, specifying pre-beta: 1.6.0-alpha.1 -> 1.6.0-beta.0)